diegolinhares/pinscher_invoices/README.md

 Note: Integration tests use headless Chrome, which may have dependencies or configurations that could cause issues on some machines.
 Ensure that your system meets the requirements for headless Chrome to avoid any problems during testing.

+### Manual Testing of Email and Token

+#### Email Testing

+- Use `elonmusk@pinscher.com` to check for the system's email delivery.

+#### Token Testing for Login

+- Use the token `4f91348a9fe9936f785ee14d799ee4813a1e92dc` for testing the login process.
+- Enter the token on the login page and verify if access is granted.

 # User Authentication

 ## Access Tokens

-- **Multiple Tokens**: Each user account can be associated with multiple access tokens.
+Each user account can be associated with multiple access tokens.

-- **Token Attributes**: Each token has these key attributes:
+Each token has these key attributes:

 - **Value**: A unique identifier used for authentication.
 - **Expiration Date**: The date and time when the token becomes invalid.
 - **Active Status**: Indicates whether the token is currently in use.

 ## User Login and Logout

-- **Login Process**: A valid, active token is required for user login.
+A valid, active token is required for user login.
 This is verified during the login attempt.

-- **Token Activation**: Users can activate tokens in two ways:
+Users can activate tokens in two ways:

 1. **Generate New Token**: Users request a new token via email.
 They receive an activation link to enable the token.
 2. **Login with Existing Token**: Users can also log in by entering a valid token.

-- **Email Activation**: A new token requires activation through a link sent to the user's email.
+A new token requires activation through a link sent to the user's email.
 This activates the token and logs the user in.

-- **One Active Token Rule**: Only one token can be active at a time.
+Only one token can be active at a time.
 Generating a new token deactivates the previous one, but the old token remains active until the new one is activated through the email link.

 ## Email and Token Encryption